Enjoy luxury & relaxation at Aleenta Phuket Resort and Spa, Phang Nga

 The sleep: All of the uniquely-styled rooms are a good size, with many overlooking the pool or sea.
 Expect thoroughly modish Thai décor throughout; think carefully-selected wooden furnishings, king-size beds, private balconies or terraces, and spacious en-suite bathrooms with rain showers, bathrobes and toiletries.
 There’s also flatscreen TVs with cable channels and DVD players, free Wi-Fi, and tea and coffee-making facilities.
 Some room types come with upgraded extras such as pillow menus, complimentary high teas, and daily ice cream.

-Booking: Buri Rasa Village, Koh Phangan
+More information and to book: Buri Rasa Village, Koh Phangan

-1. Layana Resort Koh Lanta, Koh Lanta Yai
+Layana Resort Koh Lanta, Koh Lanta Yai

 The scene: It’s easy to see why first-timers and repeat visitors to the island Koh Lanta Yai all beeline for this outstanding five-star complex that’s exclusively for adults.
 There’s a salt-water infinity pool, DVD and book library, and excellent dining options - most tempting of which is Tides Restaurant for fresh-as-you-like classic Thai fare and seafood specialties.
 Also standout is the relatively new Linger Longer Spa that’s kitted out with a cave-like salt room as well as Jacuzzi, hydro massage pool, juice bar, and six air-conditioned treatment rooms.